OlimilO1402/Syst_BatteryState/README.md

 # Syst_BatteryState
-## Dealing with powrprof.dll, checking your batteries state
+## how to check your batteries state with powrprof.dll
-it's all about powrprof.dll.
-Recently I found some interesting win-api functions in WindowsApiCodePack 1.1.4.
+Recently (jan.
+2021) I found some interesting win-api functions in WindowsApiCodePack 1.1.4.
-I didn't even know these dll exists.
-If program runs on your laptop-computer it can check your battery's state.
+I didn't even know this dll exists.
+If your program runs on a laptop-computer it can check your battery's state.
 You can do this in your own program by using the class BatteryState.
+The purpose could be, to check the battery before the user performs a long lasting function, that maybe could not come to an end before the end of the battery power.

 ![BatteryState Image](Resources/BatteryState.png "BatteryState Image")